Reserve Oil and Gas Company

 The Reserve Oil and Gas Company was an American independent petroleum company that existed from 1932 to 1980.
-Reserve was a California corporation and began its life with operations in that state.
+Reserve was incorporated in California and began its life with operations in that state.
 It remained a relatively small company until the 1960s, when it undertook a series of major acquisitions.
 By the late 1970s, Reserve was one of the largest independents in North America, with production in 16 states and the four western provinces of Canada.

 Reserve was based in San Francisco in its formative years, and in 1964, it moved to Los Angeles.
 In April 1973, Reserve acquired Western Crude Oil, Inc. of Denver, and in January 1974, Reserve's president opened a general operating office in that city.
 In January 1978, the company's head and executive offices transferred to Denver from Los Angeles.
 Reserve was acquired in January 1980 by Getty Oil for $631 million.